intuition-dev/intuDocs/docsSrc/src/model.md

  2. Navigate to the 'Tabu' menu item and inspect the fragment /tabu/list.pug.
  Note the #example-table tag and the new Tabulator() function that converts the table into a datatable with headers and data.

-3. Now, navigate to the 'ViewModel CRUD' and 'ViewModel CRUD 2' menu items.
-First inspect the fragment models/OneModel.ts, and its methods (read, add, update, delete and valid), and after that inspect the fragments viewmodel/TableBind.js and view-model-2/bind.js.

-4. To learn Firebase, you will now remap the Firestore connection to your own Firestore.
-Create a Google account if you don't already have one.
-Log into https://console.firebase.google.com.
-Create a project named test-crud.
-Under the left menu 'Develop - Database', create a Firestore app in test mode.
-On the Project Overview, click the </> button near 'Add an app to get started' to open a popup.
-In your mapped project /assets/tags/preRW-tag.pug, overwrite the values for apiKey, authDomain and projectId with the values shown in the Firestore popup and save.
-From the tags folder run:

-        $ mbake -t .

-    /layout/layout.pug will use the updated script(src='/assets/tags/preRW-tag.min.js').
-    In a browser, refresh the Live CRUD page.

- 5. Inspect /viewmodel/form/FormBind.js and  /viewmodel/form/index.pug.
-Back in the browser enter some data in the form fields and click 'Save data'.
-Back in the Firestore Console, in 'Develop - Database', you should see the inserted data as first item in 'table_one'.
-Repeat to insert a second item.

-6. You will now secure the database.
-In the Firestore Console, on the Rules tab in 'Develop - Database', replace

-        allow: read, write;

-    with

-        allow read, write: if request.auth.token.email_verified == true;

-    Publish the change.
-Only logged in users who have been verified by email can now read from or write to the database.
-Since you are currently not logged in, 'Add data' on the 'CRUD' screen should now fail.

-8. You will now configure and test a sign-in method.
-In the Firestore Console, in 'Develop - Authentication', click on 'Set up sign-in method'.
-Enable Email/Password sign-up and save.
-In the CRUD App, navigate to the multi-purpose 'Auth' screen (/screen/auth/).
-Enter your email and a password and click the 'Sign Up' button.
-The new user should appear in the Firestore Authentication list of Users.
-9. Check your email and click on the link you received (The email can be customized on the Firestore Authentication Templates tab).
-Return to the Auth screen (/screen/auth/) and click the 'Sign In' button.
-If the login succeeded, 'Save data' on the 'ViewModel CRUD' screen should now succeed, and you should see the added data in the Firestore database console.

 ## ViewModel+Bind
 **Separate the UI from data**